maxmaccari/cashtrail/README.md

   * Some organization that you take care of the treasury finances;
   * Finances of any member of your family.

-There are implemented some permission control implemented.
+There are some permission control implemented.
 So, each user can create how many entities they want and add other users as a member of their entity.

 When an entity is created, this generates a schema in the Postgres database.
 This is not very scalable in enterprise terms, but it makes it easier to keep data